trancaodua/todo-list/README.md

   - The text of the new task that user has entered
   - The value of the checkbox Show incompleted tasks only

-- Step 3 - Handling eventss
+- Step 3 - Handling events

   - Form submit for a new task
   - Change a stask's status